AJS-development/OpenAgar/README.md

 2. Create 3 plugins or
 3. Host a server for OpenAgar Stats (And who does this will get an extra key to register)

+#### Why are some files encrypted?
+Some files are encrypted because they are needed to secure things such as sockets, or because they use our assets (our servers, other resources...).

 ## Another Note
 This game is different and is not Agar.io or Ogar.
 It is similar, but very different.
 We are making a unique game.